3drobotics/solodevguide/book/example-opencv.md

 </aside>

 <aside class="note">
-To run this example, run `sdg video-splice` first to get camera access.
+To run this example, run `solo-utils video-splice` first to get camera access.
 </aside>

 This example demonstrates connecting to a camera, capturing a frame, calculating the average color mean, and then displays it to the terminal in a loop.
 Try playing around with various colored objects to see the recognition happen in realtime.